HOW RICH THE HERITAGE

 Nine of the DAL’s eleven charter members gathered on June 17, 1908, planning to work for safer and saner advertising in Dallas.
 Includes George Baker, first president, along with Gus Thomasson; Fred Johnson of Johnson Printing Co.; Albert Chaney, Titche-Goettinger Ad Manager; Richard Haughton, Founder of Haughton Brothers Printers; James Kirkland, Ad Manager Sanger Brothers; and Doc Wynn, Owner of Dallas’ first advertising agency.

 Shortly after the turn of the century, eleven Dallas businessmen gathered with ideas to promote Dallas and to work for better values in advertising.
 They called themselves the Dallas Advertising League.
 The group stated that one of its main purposes was “to suppress fake and scheme advertising,” because fraudulent advertising was running rampant in Dallas at the time.
-They intended to improve the quality of advertising in Dallas and inspire confidence of the public in advertising’s truthfulness.
+They intended to improve the quality of advertising in Dallas and inspire the confidence of the public in advertising’s truthfulness.

 As the voice of advertising, the DAL, which was created in 1908, became the principal force in the advertising industry, working toward the development and enforcement of a code of ethics that promoted good taste and truth in advertising.
 Now, a century later, the DAL is still committed to the principles envisioned by its early pioneers.